kevin-44/WAX_ExpressTrade_Integration/README.md

 ?>
 ```

-However, the `data` parameter in the `ExecuteAPICall` function should be structured differently when making requests to endpoints that use the `POST` method.
+The `data` parameter in the `ExecuteAPICall` function should be structured differently when making requests to endpoints that use the `POST` method.
 Here's an example:

 ```
 array(